psychbruce/DPI/README.md

 ### Key Steps of Conceptualization and Computation

-All steps have been compiled into the functions `DPI()` and `DPI_curve()`.
+All steps have been compiled into `DPI()` and `DPI_curve()`.
 See their help pages for usage and illustrative examples.
 Below are conceptual rationales and mathematical explanations.

 #### Step 1: Relative Endogeneity as Direction Score